Teleshuttle works as an innovation

 The

-- BTG's licensing efforts led to patent infringement suits
+portfolio was licensed to BTG for commercialization, and BTG's licensing efforts led to patent infringement suits

-against Microsoft and Apple
+against Microsoft and Apple, ending

-pursue those suits.
-These patents are now controlled by
+- These patents were then controlled by

-Other active developments in such areas as "Big
+Other developments in such areas as "Big

-Data," Social Web collaboration, and digital media management are listed on
+Data"/"The Internet of Things," Social Web collaboration, and digital media management are listed on

 the Patents page.